 - How good is the quality of management and board?

 - What initiatives does the company take for employee development?

 - What is the cost of maintaining the workforce?

 - Is the employee turnover rate high?

 - Is there a succession policy in place?

-All of the above-mentioned questions helps in assessing the internal environment of the target company in the process of commercial due diligence.
-However, one must also understand assess the external environment in which the company is operating.
+All of the above-mentioned questions help in assessing the internal environment of the target company in the process of commercial due diligence.
+However, one must also understand and assess the external environment in which the company is operating.
 The external environment is as important as the internal one.
 Let’s understand in detail.

 Areas of Investigation – External Focus